 Let’s get straight to it, whether you are there in the winter or summer you need to make sure you pack lots of layers.

 The weather can change quickly and with rain most likely coming and going all day you want to make sure you can add a layer or take one away depending on the changing skies.

 We got lucky and didn’t hit any rain while there but I still needed to wear lots of layers.
 It was significantly colder in the mornings than during the day.
 And even though it got warm during the day it remained freezing at night.

-If you are looking for some great layering leggings I recommend these 90 degree fleece lined leggings from amazon.
-Yes, please!
-So comfy and you can wear them for a variety of occasions.
-Perfect to wear in Iceland or any cold weather destination.
+If you are looking for some great layering leggings I recommend these fleece lined leggings from Nordstrom.
+They are so comfortable and you can wear them for a variety of occasions.

 Travel Toiletries List: Personal Items I packed

 - Dry Shampoo (always) – Dry shampoo is a life saver, especially on vacation.
 A few years back I was desperate to find a dry shampoo that actually worked and didn’t leave my hair feeling gross.
 Now, I’ve found a few that work great!
 On trips I always bring these travel sized ones with me.

 - Organic Avocado Oil (I use this in place of body lotion).
 It works AMAZING.